 In Fig. 2, the thick solid line represents the case where no clouds are taken into account and the thin dotted line represents the cloudy cases.
-The $J(O^1D)$ results are for 45° N, overhead sun and typical summer meteorological conditions.
-It has to be noted that this situation is not realistic and it only serves as a sensitivity study providing results which are comparable to those presented in Fig. 1a of Liu et al. (2006).
+The $J(O^1D)$ results are for 0° N atmospheric conditions and overhead sun.
 Surface albedo is assumed to be 0.1 and no aerosols are taken into account.
-The total ozone column at this time and location is 325 DU.
+The total ozone column is set to 300 DU.
 In the first case (a) a cloud layer is placed at the model levels between 0 and 3 km.
-The second case (b) assumes that the single cloud layer exists between 9 and 12 km and finally in the third case (c), multilayer clouds
+The second case (b) assumes that the single cloud layer exists between 9 and 12 km and finally in the third case (c), multilayer clouds are placed between 0-3 km and 9-12 km.
+In all cases, the cloud liquid water content is 0.1 g/m3, the cloud fraction is set to 0.50 for all cloudy gridboxes and the RAN method is used to simulate cloud overlap, as the best option available in our implementation.